beqom Acquires Our Tandem to Transform Performance and Rewards

 Over the last decade, hiring managers and recruiters have included in job postings with greater frequency words and phrases such as flexibility, adaptability, and ‘comfortable with uncertainty/shifting priorities.’
 Although some are searching for candidates who have these desirable capabilities, their organisations remain locked into inflexible and restrictive processes rendering these capabilities ineffective.
-The traditional performance cycle is one of those processes which needs to become more agile and the place to start is goal setting.
+The traditional performance cycle is one of those processes which needs to become more agile and the place to start is goal setting in the workplace.

 This year proves with increased uncertainty comes increased difficulty in creating long term business objectives or employee goals.
 The volatility and ambiguity caused by the crisis spreading across the globe has meant shutting down sectors, leading to businesses rapidly shifting priorities, which in turn affects goals.
 Organisations and employees rely on goals to provide focus and clarity on the work that needs to be undertaken to improve performance.

 It makes sense organisations want to improve performance as it has a dramatic effect on business results (increased revenue, increased profitability, share price, etc.).
 How can organisations be agile and prepare for continued uncertainty?

 Put employees at the centre of goal setting

 Employees should not feel like goal setting is something out of their control.
 When placing the employee at the centre of goal setting in the workplace, you can achieve their buy-in for agile goals which will increase the probability they are achieved.
 It will also inspire commitment and provide a sense of ownership.

 It’s important for employees to understand how their goals are linked to business objectives.
 Employees are more effective and likely to achieve their goals if they see how they fit into the bigger picture.
 More importantly, it can provide employees with a sense of purpose, understanding the impact of their performance, and alignment with the organisation’s mission.